shinhugh/config/desktop-arch/README.md

 Navigate to `about:profiles` and create a new profile with the name `kiosk`.

 Repeat the above configurations for this new profile.
+The differences for this profile should be the following:

-Only for this profile, enable the setting `Allow pages to choose their own fonts`.
+- Disable the setting `Allow pages to choose their own fonts`.
+- Disable the setting `Open links in tabs instead of new windows`.

 ## Packages